Rough

 You can ask product.
 You can ask engineering.
 You can promise something and hope.
 None of those work fast enough, and "we'll add it to the roadmap" stopped being persuasive a long time ago.

 Build the thing.
-In the demo, on the call, while the buyer is watching — or in a follow-up that goes out the same day.
+In the demo, on the call, while the buyer is watching.
+Or in a follow-up that goes out the same day.
 Rough lets you describe a feature in plain language and get a working version of it inside the customer's instance of the product.

 You're not promising a roadmap item.
 You're showing the working software.
 That changes the shape of the conversation.